Lattice stability of ordered Au-Cu alloys in the warm dense matter regime: Theory

-{\it Computational details.} We calculate the total energy and the phonon dispersions of Au-Cu alloys based on DFT and density-functional perturbation theory \cite{dfpt} implemented in \texttt{Quantum ESPRESSO} (\texttt{QE}) code \cite{qe}.
-We treat the effects of exchange and correlation within GGA-PBE \cite{pbe} and PBEsol \cite{pbesol} and use the ultrasoft pseudopotentials provided in \texttt{pslibrary.1.0.0} \cite{dalcorso}.
+We calculate the total energy and the phonon dispersions of Au-Cu alloys based on DFT and DFPT \cite{dfpt} implemented in \texttt{Quantum ESPRESSO} (\texttt{QE}) code \cite{qe}.
+In order to treat the exchange-correlation energy, we use the Perdew-Zunger (PZ) \cite{pz} functional of the local density approximation and the Perdew-Burke-Ernzerhof (PBE) \cite{pbe} functionals of the generalized gradient approximation.
+We use the ultrasoft pseudopotentials of Au.$xc$-n-rrkjus\_psl.1.0.0.UPF and Cu.$xc$-dn-rrkjus\_psl.1.0.0.UPF $(xc={\rm pz \ or \ pbe})$ that are provided in \texttt{pslibrary.1.0.0} \cite{dalcorso}.
 The cutoff energies for the wavefunction and the charge density are 80 Ry and 800 Ry, respectively.
-The self-consistent field and phonon dispersion calculations are performed by using 15$\times$15$\times$15 $k$ grid and 4$\times$4$\times$4 $q$ grid \cite{MK}, respectively, which are enough to study the dynamical stability of warm dense alloys.
-The Marzari-Vanderbilt smearing \cite{smearing} with a broadening of $\sigma=0.02$ Ry is used for the geometry optimization, while the Fermi-Dirac type smearing is used for WDM regime.
+The self-consistent field and phonon dispersion calculations are performed by using 16$\times$16$\times$16 $k$ grid and 4$\times$4$\times$4 $q$ grid (3$\times$3$\times$3 $q$ grid for L1$_2$) \cite{MK}, respectively, which are enough to study the dynamical stability of warm dense alloys.
+The total energy and forces are converged within $10^{-5}$ Ry and $10^{-4}$ a.u., respectively in geometry optimization.
+For phonon calculations, the threshold parameter for self-consistency (tr2\_ph) is set to $10^{-14}$.
+The Marzari-Vanderbilt smearing \cite{smearing} with a broadening of $\sigma=0.02$ Ry (0.27 eV) is used for the geometry optimization, while the Fermi-Dirac type smearing is used for the WDM regime (the electron temperature $T_{\rm e}$ in units of eV and the Boltzmann constant $k_{\rm B}=1$).
 The tetrahedron method is used to calculate the electron density-of-states (DOS) \cite{tetra}.
-For WDM regime, the number of electronic bands to be calculated is increased to three times larger than the sizes in the ground state calculations in order to take into account the occupation of electronic states far above the Fermi level.
+For the WDM regime, the number of electronic bands to be calculated is increased to more than three times larger the sizes in the ground state calculations in order to take into account the occupation of electronic states far above the Fermi level.
 Imaginary phonon energies $\hbar\omega$ ($\hbar$ the Planck constant and $\omega$ the phonon frequency) are represented by negative energies below.